Hasidic 'defectors' find challenges, isolation in pursuing a new life

 "The next morning, we decided to leave the community for good," she said.
 "We no longer felt capable of maintaining an extreme Hasidic lifestyle."

-She maintains ties she had when she was in the community but notes that in the aftermath of her exit, “they are strained.”
+She maintains ties she had when she was in the community, but notes that in the aftermath of her exit, “they are strained.”

 "It's not easy, especially when I have siblings and family whom I love dearly in the community," Golberger said.
 "These are only people I ever knew — my life, from cradle to grave."